 What about weekends?

 When the week of camp is over, it is time to rest.
 This is a huge opportunity for servant team to build deeper relationships with the other staff.
 SWO does require a parental consent form to be signed indicating who you are allowed to ride with.
 You will find this in your application.
-On this note, we do not allow servant team to drive.
+On this note, we do not allow the Servant Team to drive.
 We have found over the years that this has aided in fostering relationships with the summer staff.
 The staff are aware of this rule and jump at the opportunity to hang out with the servant team.
 During the weekend there is no specific oversight over the Servant Team.
 Each weekend we will have a staff member dedicated to having access to Servant Team Medical Release Files for any emergency.

 The Servant Team commitment is 11 consecutive weeks.